Trautmann mediation: Termination

 On January 11, 1938, six days after the deadline for a Chinese government reply, an Imperial Conference (Gozen Kaigi) was held at Tokyo.
 Japanese cabinet ministers and military leaders discussed how to handle the Trautmann mediation.
 The navy did not have a strong opinion because the current war was basically the army's business.
 The army requested to end the war with more lenient conditions by a diplomatic way, as it faced a much stronger Far Eastern Soviet army at the northern Manchukuo border and wanted to avoid endless attrition warfare.
 However, Kōki Hirota, the minister of foreign affairs, strongly disagreed with the army.
 According to him, there was no hope for the Trautmann mediation because of the huge opinion gap between China and Japan.

-On January 15, 1938, Japanese primary cabinet members and military leaders had a conference.
-This time, the emperor did not attend.
+On January 15, 1938, Japanese primary cabinet members and military leaders had a conference exposing a deep civilian-military divide.
+The emperor did not attend.
 There was a heated argument about the continuation of the Trautmann mediation.
 Hayao Tada, Deputy Chief of Army General Staff, insisted on continuation.
+Fearing a catastrophic two-front war against both China and the Soviet Union, Tada desperately sought peace to preserve Japan's strength.
+Tada "placed his last hope on the Trautmann mediation," but he was ultimately defeated by the civilian hardliners.
 Konoe, Hirota, Navy Minister Mitsumasa Yonai and War Minister Hajime Sugiyama disagreed with him.
+During the argument, "Foreign Minister Hirota Kōki arrogantly confronted General Tada," forcing him to concede.
 Finally, Tada reluctantly agreed with Konoe and Hirota.
 That same day, Konoe reported the cabinet's conclusion, termination of Trautmann's mediation, to the emperor.

-The next day, January 16, 1938, Konoe announced (first Konoe Declaration, 第一次近衛声明), "The Japanese government will not negotiate with the Chiang Kai-shek government anymore."
+The next day, January 16, 1938, Konoe announced the First Konoe Statement, stating: "The Japanese government will not negotiate with the Chiang Kai-shek government anymore."
+The Trautmann mediation was terminated, and this fatal diplomatic shift trapped Japan into a total war it could not win, cementing the trajectory for the broader Pacific War.